opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

       The previous routine ``CVSpilsSetEpsLin`` is now a wrapper for this  routine, and may still be used for backward-compatibility.
 However,  this will be deprecated in future releases, so we recommend that  users transition to the new routine name soon.

-.. c:function:: int CVodeSetLSNormFactor(void* cvode_mem, realtype nrmfac)
+.. c:function:: int CVodeSetLSNormFactor(void* cvode_mem, sunrealtype nrmfac)

    The function ``CVodeSetLSNormFactor`` specifies the factor to use when  converting from the integrator tolerance (WRMS norm) to the linear solver  tolerance (L2 norm) for Newton linear system solves e.g.,  ``tol_L2 = fac * tol_WRMS``.